-The locations of the majority of the worst eroding sites as shown on Map II-11 correspond well with the channelized reaches combined with low floodplain connectivity (i.e., disconnected or partially connected) areas (see Figure II-32).
-In contrast, the most stable reach in this watershed is within sub-basin JC-3 between STH 67 and CTH H within the Kettle Moraine Jackson Creek Preserve area, which contains a highly meandering stream channel and well-connected floodplain that functions to dissipate erosive water velocities during high flow conditions (see Figure II-32).
+The locations of the majority of the worst eroding sites as shown on Map 24 correspond well with the channelized reaches combined with low floodplain connectivity (i.e., disconnected or partially connected) areas (see Figure 43).
+In contrast, the most stable section in this river system is Reach 2 within sub-basin JC-3 between STH 67 and CTH H within the Kettle Moraine Jackson Creek Preserve area, which contains a highly meandering stream channel and well-connected floodplain that functions to dissipate erosive water velocities during high flow conditions (see Figure 43).
 In other words, the erosion is an artifact of the channelization which increases channel slope and decreases floodplain connectivity, creating the conditions for streambank erosion that will continue without intervention.
-Intervention in this case can range from remeandering the stream to its historic condition to two-stage channel design construction to slope stabilization with bioengineering and/or selective hard armoring with riprap stone, where appropriate (see Stream Restoration section below and Chapter III for more details).
+Intervention in this case can range from remeandering the stream to its historic condition to two-stage channel design construction to slope stabilization with bioengineering and/or selective hard armoring with riprap stone, where appropriate (see Chapter III for more details).
 However, it is also important to note that increased tile and ditch drainage as well as urbanization are contributing to excess runoff to the streams.
 Thus, best management practices that involve slowing the flow of water to the stream will be needed.
-Such practices include wetland restorations/riparian buffers, grassed waterways, and stormwater and green infrastructure BMPs in the urbanizing areas.
+Such practices include wetland restorations/ riparian buffers, grassed waterways, and stormwater and green infrastructure BMPs in the urbanizing areas.

-There are 12 severe and 19 moderate priority erosion sites that have been identified as potentially feasible sites for restoration (see Map II-11 and Map B-3 in Appendix B).
+There are 12 severe and 19 moderate priority erosion sites that have been identified as potentially feasible sites for restoration (see Map 24 and Map B-3 in Appendix B).
 To the extent practicable, the severe erosion sites should take priority over the moderate sites.
 All of these priority erosion sites are located on private lands, so coordination with a willing landowner will be necessary for cost share, design, permitting, and equipment access.